electricant/ipol.gq/content/pages/about.md

 # About this Website

-This website is made up by a static pages served by [lighttpd](https://www.lighttpd.net/).
+This website is made up by a set of static pages served by [lighttpd](https://www.lighttpd.net/).

 It used to have a backend written in [lisp](http://lispers.org/) using the